gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 tldr: "An introduction to signal-plus-noise models and their best linear estimates."
 ---

-In the book "A Kalman Filter Primer" by R.L.
-Eubank, the author provides a _no-frills_ introduction to the Kalman filter.

 # Signal plus noise models
 The story of the Kalman filter begins with signal plus noise models.
 By this, we mean that the observations {{< math >}}$y_{1:t}${{< /math >}}